CoalescedConsciousness/TheBank/Bank1/README.md

 ﻿### Bank Application

 ## Changelog
+- [0.1.0] "Post-Presentation"
+  - State in which the project was presented.

 - [0.0.3]
   - Added some exception handling
   - Refactored some code to allow for a smoother user experience